djsutherland/py-sdm/README.rst

-This is a pure-Python implementation of the nonparametric divergence estimators described by
+This is a Python implementation of the nonparametric divergence estimators described by

 Barnabas Poczos, Liang Xiong, Jeff Schneider (2011).